ChainSafe/web3.js-plugin-chainlink/README.md

 ## Run the tests

-You may like to run the tests and examin their code to see how to use the plugin.
+You may like to run the tests and examine their code to see how to use the plugin.
 And this would be also useful if you are a plugin writer.

 First clone the repo locally.
 And then: